community-led-design/kit/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported confidentially by contacting Colin Cark at colinbdclark@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported confidentially by contacting Colin Clark at <colinbdclark@gmail.com>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The working group is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.